strandseter/git-storage/README.md

 # git-storage

-This is a lightweight node.js library to manage and commit data directly to a Git repository, enabling simple, Git-based storage solutions for small websites and static projects.
+This is a lightweight Node.js library that enables Git-based data storage by directly managing and committing data to Git repositories.
+It transforms Git remotes into simple, version-controlled databases, perfect for small websites and static projects.

 ## Features